nyuutsu/nyuu.page/content/2023-02-10-make-browsing-fandom-not-suck.markdown

 fandom.com##.render-wiki-recommendations > div
 ```

-See gallery below for a "before" and "after".
+See below for a "before" and "after".
 See below the fold for elaboration.

 {% gallery /media/fandom-note
   before.png no filters